PMArkive/sm-misc/uphill-and-surf-physics.md

 6. **origin:**
    - current position in 3D space, represented by x, y, and z coordinates.

-7. **PerformFlyCollisionResolution:**
-   - responsible for resolving collisions when the player is "flying" (not on the ground).
-   - when the player collides with a surface while surfing, this function adjusts their velocity based on the surface normal and the player's move type

 8. **ClipVelocity:**
    - adjusts the player's velocity when they collide with a surface.
    - it takes into account the surface normal and a backoff value (determined by the player's surface friction) to reflect the velocity off the surface.